What is the Golden Rule of Cooking Carbonara?

 • Prep Ahead: Have all your ingredients ready before cooking.
 This way, you won’t rush and risk overcooking the pasta.

-• Mix Quickly: Once the pasta is cooked, combine it with the egg mixture immediately.
+• Mix Quickly: Once the pasta is cooked, immediately combine it with the egg mixture.
 This ensures the heat from the pasta cooks the eggs without scrambling them.

-• Use the Right Heat: Make sure to mix off the heat.
+• Use the Right Heat: Mix off the heat.
 This prevents the eggs from cooking too fast.

 By paying attention to timing, you can achieve the perfect creamy texture in your carbonara.